 Currently, I am interested in parallelization (multi-treading, multi-processing, GPU architetures, etc.), modelling non-conventional devices such as distributed and/or renewable energy sources, smart grids (even if I do not like this expression...).
 I am also interested in any project through which Dome could be potentially extended and improved.

-So, in turns, the next step is just to contact me!
+So, in turn, the next step is just to contact me!.

 I welcome collaborations with researchers, universities, scientific laboratories, Ph.D. student candidates, visiting scholars, etc. All we have to do is to agree on some research topic of common interest and then defining a development plan.
 At the end of the collaboration, any useful implemented code will be included in Dome and, possibly, reused by others in the future.